BrianLondon/fixcol/README.md

 ## Wishlist of new features

  - Fixed column offsets
- - Error messages for writing operations
+ - Better error messages for writing operations
- - Strict mode
- - Add an option for padding enum variants to all be the same length
-    - Also support shorter than expected lines gracefully
  - Make param list data rather than code to support dynamic lists of valid parameters.
  - Allow a function based custom deserialization on individual columns
  - Clear error messages of location of error on read errors

+## License

+Licensed under the MIT license.
+See: [LICENSE.txt].